 What to Expect

-You can expect to find a community of imperfect people who recognize, that except for the saving grace of Jesus, they would be lost.
+You can expect to find a community of imperfect people who recognize that, except for the saving grace of Jesus, they would be lost.
 This community has gathered to hear that good news and to be challenged by its implications for us, both personally and corporately.
-If you too are imperfect and long to hear of God’s love for you, you will be in the right place.
+If you too long to hear of God’s love for you, you will be in the right place.

-You can expect to be asked to fill out a goldenrod pew card with your contact information.
+You can expect to be invited to fill out a goldenrod-colored card with your contact information.
 Whether or not you do so is completely up to you.
 You will not be singled out in any way.

-You can expect any children you have with you to be invited up to the front of the sanctuary for a children’s message.
+You can expect your children to be invited up to the front of the sanctuary for a children’s message.
 There is no age limit on who may come up.
 If your child doesn’t want to come up alone, you are welcome to accompany them.

 You can expect to be invited to receive communion at every service.
 You can read more about our communion practices on our FAQ page.